Waite Park in Stearns County, Minnesota — The American Midwest (Upper Plains)

 Erected by Stearns County Parks.

 Location.
 45° 32.185′ N, 94° 14.542′ W. Marker is in Waite Park, Minnesota, in Stearns County.
+Marker and derrick are about 300 feet southwest of the Quarry Park and Nature Preserve entrance station, off Minnesota Route 137, about 0.6 miles west of 10th Avenue South.
 Touch for map.
-Marker and derrick are about 300 feet southwest of the Quarry Park and Nature Preserve entrance station, off Minnesota Route 137, about 0.6 miles west of 10th Avenue South.
 Marker is at or near this postal address: 1802 County Road 137, Waite Park MN 56387, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Fata Morgana (about 300 feet away, measured in a direct line); Sherman Theatre (approx. 4.1 miles away); Breen Hotel (approx. 4.2 miles away); St. Mary's Building (approx. 4.2 miles away); St. Walburg Hall (approx. 4.2 miles away); United States Post Office (approx. 4.3 miles away); Daniel Building (approx. 4.3 miles away); McClure & Searle [Building] (approx. 4.4 miles away).